meginks/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model.
+It is an object representation of the HTML elements on a page.

 2. What is an event?

+Events are any interactions that a user of a website has with that site, like clicks, mouseovers, etc.

 3. What is an event listener?

+An event listener is a Javascript method that is applied to an element from the DOM that takes two arguments, an event and a callback function.
+It is how you can "listen for" the user doing something on the web page and trigger something else to happen.

 4. Why would we convert a NodeList into an Array?

+One reason to convert a NodeList into an Array is to be able to use other array methods on the NodeList like .map.

 5. What is a component?

+A component is a reusable piece of code that you can use over and over again.

 ### Git Set up